Chavi744/Personalizd-News-Update-Aggregator/README.md

 DAPR_HTTP_PORT_NOTIFICATION = The Dapr HTTP port of notification-service DAPR_HTTP_PORT = The Dapr HTTP port
 ```
--Update the .env file in user-service directory with the following variables:
+-Create the .env file in user-service directory with the following variables:
 ```env
 PORT=The port on which the service will run MONGODB_URI=MongoDB uri
 ```
--Update the .env file in notification-service directory with the following variables:
+-Create the .env file in notification-service directory with the following variables:
 ```env
 PORT=The port on which the service will run EMAIL_USER=our email address (for sending emails).